Frequently Ask Questions

 What about the food?

 SGE will provide and prepare all of the meals.
+We start with a snack on the first morning and provide snacks, lunch, dinner and breakfast each day.
 Our guides are great cooks who work hard to prepare high quality, healthy meals.
 We use a variety of fresh fruits and vegetables.
 We take great pride in our food selection and use local sources whenever possible.
 We can accommodate a variety of diets when given adequate notification.

 What type of dietary restrictions can you accommodate?